-Nijo castle is a residence of the first shogun of the Edo period.
+Nijo Castle was built in 1603 by the first Shogun of the Edo Shogunate, Ieyasu Tokugawa.
 After the shogunate fell, it was an imperial palace for a while.
-Afterward, it was donated to the city and opened for public.
+Afterward, it was donated to the city and opened to the public.
 It is now one of the UNESCO heritage sites.

-The castle is best known for nightingale floors.
-Those are special kind of floors designed in a way that when someone walks on them, they squeak.
-It is an ingenious way to secure against assassins.
+The castle is best known for its nightingale floors.
+Those are special kinds of floors designed in a way that when someone walks on them, they squeak.
+It was an ingenious way to secure against assassins.
 Ever since I read about them in a book, I wanted to see or rather hear them for myself 🙂

-The castle inside is kind of boring as Japanese are not really big fans of furniture 🙂 You can see tatami mats in the rooms.
-Ceilings and doors are painted wonderfully, but that is it.
+The castle inside is kind of boring as the Japanese people are not really big fans of furniture 🙂 You can see tatami mats in the rooms, and wonderfully painted ceilings and doors, but that is it.
 It is not my cup of tea.
-However, outside of the main building is a different story.
+However, outside of the main building was a different story.
 There are beautiful gardens all around.
 You can climb up the stone foundation of the former castle keep and see the panoramic view of castle grounds.

-If you are interested in more information about the site and the history, click on the link here.
+If you are interested in more information about the site and its history, click on the link here.